ujjwolpaudel/ujjwolpaudel.github.io/_pages/research.md

 * <small> **Grants:** USD 500 from AAEA. </small>

-**Monopsony in US Agricultural Labor Markets**.
+**Monopsony in US Agricultural Labor Markets** (with Tim Richards).
 2024.<br/>
 <small>[ <a href="#/" onclick="visib('monop_ag')">Abstract</a> | Draft coming soon] </small>

 <div id="monop_ag" style="display: none; text-align: justify; line-height: 1.2" ><small>

- I examine labor monopsony power in the US agriculture using 30 years of nationally-representative survey data on crop workers.
-First, I study relationship between minimum wages and employment of agricultrual workers.
-In the perfectly competitive market structure, any binding minimum wages result in under-employment.
-Theoretical literature on labor economics suggests that as firms gain monopsony power, they can make adjustments when there is a binding minimum wage, so employment can still increase.
-As the first model-free test of monopsony power, I examine whether minimum wage results in higher employment, and if it does, I conclude that agricultural workers are subject to employer market power.
-In the next step, I build and estimate a model of search, match, and bargaining to explain these reduced-form results.
-I examine whether there is a monopsony wedge in coherence with the model's predictions, that is whether and how much wages differ from marginal productivity in the competitive benchmark.
+ We examine labor monopsony power in the US agricultural labor markets using 33 years of nationally-representative survey data on crop workers.
+Recent monopsony literature suggests significant gaps between workers' wages and their marginal productivity in several industries, but the evidence on agricultural workers is almost non-existent.
+We respond precisely to this gap by building and estimating a model of search, match, and bargaining which explains how the value from worker's productivity is split between workers and employers.
+The results show that workers on average receive 24.4\% of their productivity value, and growers keep the remaining share.
+We document a higher share among foreign-born individuals and those employed through farm labor contractors, whereas a lower share among females, piece-rate earners, older workers, and those with more years of farm experience.

 </small><br><br/></div>

 * <small> **Conferences:** AAEA, New Orleans, 2024. </small>

-* <small> **Accepted and not-attended conferences:** Canadian Agricultural Economics Society, Winnipeg, 2024. </small>
+**Minimum Wages and Employment in US Agriculture**.
+2024.

 **Cross-Platform Merger Effects**.
 2023. <br/>
 <small>[ <a href="#/" onclick="visib('platforms_mergers')">Abstract</a> | [Draft][platforms_mergers-main] ] </small>